 3. Offers Therapeutic Benefits For Rheumatoid Arthritis

 Adding sea salt to your bath may be beneficial if you suffer from joint pains and aches related to arthritis.
 Therapeutic baths using Dead Sea salts, in particular, have helped those with such ailments more than standard sodium chloride baths.
-Research credits the richer mineral content and anti-inflammatory properties of Dead Sea salt for these results.
+Research credits the richer mineral content and anti-inflammatory properties

 In one study on patients with rheumatoid arthritis, a Dead Sea salt bath, with water temperature at 35°C, for just 20 minutes a day for a 2-week period improved function, stiffness, and other parameters measuring their condition.
 The effects lasted as much as a month after the baths stopped.4

 4. Fights Nasal Allergies, Infections, And Respiratory Problems

 Nasal irrigation is a method employed in traditional medicine to flush any debris and mucus out of your nasal passages.
 This salt water rinse can also cut down any inflammation, helping fight off allergy- and infection-causing particles, bacteria, and viruses.

 A saline solution that mimics the concentrations of salt in the body (an isotonic solution) is the most commonly recommended.
 About 2 to 3 teaspoons of salt (iodine free) can be added to a liter of clean sterile water.
 Some people do use higher salt concentrations but be